Rillke/Docker-env-file-update/README.md

 ## Contents

+- Limitations:
+    - Install script will attempt attaching post-checkout hook to /dev/tty (Keyboard).
+This might break automated deployments.
+Do not use the script installer if your terminal is incompatible or if no keyboard device exists.
-- Limitations: Might not handle literal `\n` in comments correctly.
+    - Might not handle literal `\n` in comments correctly.
 Please submit merge requests.
 - Requirements: Bash version 4 support or higher

 ### update-env.sh